robkwhitehouse/WiFiCompass-Release-1.0/README.md

 Transmit a compass heading over WiFi in NMEA 0183 format.

 An Arduino C++ project.
 Code runs on an ESP32 with the arduino core.
-Hooked up to a CMPS-14 compass module.
+Hooked up to a CMPS-14 compass module over I2C.

 Uses RTOS tasks

-There are any comments in the C++ code explaining how it works
+There are many comments in the C++ code explaining how it works

 This is the first production version.
 Released April 2025.
 Repository also includes webserver code for calibration of the CMPS-14.
 Including a single page web app (HTML and javasctipt)